 The Moto in The Community Trust looks to develop community partnerships around our network of Moto Service Areas.
 You can find out about the Moto locations by clicking here.

-Developing a relationship with your Moto site will involve visiting the site Area General Manager and Charity Champion, committing to keeping in touch with news of your charity and offering support to your Moto site during their busy on site fundraising events.
+Developing a relationship with your Moto site will involve visiting the Site Operations Manager and Charity Champion, committing to keeping in touch with news of your charity and offering support to your Moto site during their busy on site fundraising events.
 In return your organisation can benefit from funding through our Community Grant Scheme and the opportunity to profile your organisation at your Moto Service Area.
 This will include one collection day per year at your local Moto Service Area should you be successfully adopted as a community partner.

 What size grants do you make?